haroontrailblazer/StrengthX/SECURITY.md

 StrengthX follows key security and privacy principles:

+- **secure attacks:** prevent from DDOS attacks and man in the middle attacks,
 - **No Data Storage:** User passwords or hashes are never logged, stored, or transmitted to external servers.
 - **Hashed API Queries:** All password breach checks use **SHA-1 hashing** before transmission to maintain user privacy.
 - **Zero Retention:** No personally identifiable information (PII) is stored on the server.